btspoony/turbine/docs/README.md

 # What is Turbine?

-[Turbine](https://turbine.run) is an ECS-based fully on-chain game engine for **Cadence** smart contract language on the Flow blockchain.
+[Turbine](https://turbine.run) is an ECS-based fully on-chain game framework for **Cadence** smart contract language on the Flow blockchain.
 It utilizes the **Entity Component System** (ECS) architecture, providing a flexible and powerful on-chain game logic development framework for various games.

 ### Why Flow and Cadence?